confluentinc/cp-demo/README.md

 	    --list --topic wikipedia.parsed
 	```

-6. Again consume some messages from topic ``wikipedia.parsed`` using the now-authorized user ``badclient``.
-It should now return some messages.
+8. Again consume some messages from topic ``wikipedia.parsed`` using the now-authorized user ``badclient``.
+It should now return messages.

 	```bash
 	$ ./$DEMOPATH/listen_wikipedia.parsed.sh badclient